yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"message": "Spot couldn't be found",
+        	"message": "room couldn't be found",
         	"statusCode": 404
         }
         ```

--   Error response: Review from the current user already exists for the Spot
+-   Error response: Review from the current user already exists for the room

     -   Status Code: 403
     -   Headers: